 "Base effects" refers to how economic values from a year ago affect the rate of change in economic data today.

 Take inflation, for example.
-If inflation was high in the same month a year ago, that high value would drop out of the calculation when inflation is recalculated this month.
+If inflation was high in the same month a year ago, that high value would drop out of the calculation when inflation is recalculated in the current month.

 As a result, high year-ago comparables are favourable, as they make it more likely that inflation will fall when it's reported this month.